Our Mission

 Bridget DiMaio M.A.
 CCC-SLP: Executive Director and Treasurer

 Dr. Kim Gannon, MD, PhD, FAHA: Dr. Gannon earned her M.D. and Ph.D., in Physiology and Biophysics from University of Mississippi Medical Center.
 Her research was funded by the National Institute of Health-National Institute of Neurological Disease and Stroke, and American Heart Association.
 Dr. Gannon has presented nationally and contributed to articles in peer-reviewed publications, including the American Journal of Physiology.
-She completed her Neurology Residency and Vascular Neurology Fellowship at the Hospital of the University of Pennsylvania, including a Healthcare Leadership in Quality track.
+She completed her Neurology Residency and Vascular Neurology Fellowship at the Hospital of the University of Pennsylvania.
 Dr. Gannon is the recipient of research recognition and scholarship awards, including induction into the Gold Humanism Honor Society and designation as a Fellow of the American Heart Association.
 Dr. Gannon has an academic appointment as Clinical Assistant Professor of Neurology at Sidney Kimmel Medical College at Thomas Jefferson University.

 Dr. Gannon currently serves as physician executive for the Neurosciences Service Line at ChristianaCare, a four hospital healthcare system in Delaware and Maryland where she is accountable for the neurohospitalist, stroke team, NeuroCritical Care, NeuroInterventional Surgery, and Neurosurgery physicians.
 She serves as Division Chief of Neurology where she leads quality, safety and performance initiatives for the division, as well as coordinating Neurosciences Grand Rounds.
 She is Medical Director for the Stroke program, which encompasses Comprehensive Stroke Center at Newark Campus, Primary Stroke Center at Wilmington Campus, Acute Stroke Ready Hospital at Middletown campus Emergency Department in Delaware.
-She has also been instrumental in expanding the Cecil Country Campus stroke program.
 Dr. Gannon spearheaded the expansion of tele-stroke coverage across the system, and a campaign to reduce door to needle time to less than 30 minutes on all Delaware campuses.
-She has worked with EMS team and state police improve pre-hospital management of stroke and continue to improve treatment times.
+She has worked with EMS and state police to improve pre-hospital management of stroke and continue to improve treatment times.